-XII.
+XIV.
 DISSEMINATION OF POLICY AND REGULATIONS

 District policy and regulations related to harassment will include information that specifically addresses sexual violence.
-District policy and regulations will be provided to all students, faculty members, members of the administrative staff and members of the support staff, and will be posted on campus and on the District website.
+District policy and regulations will be provided to all students, all employees, all volunteers who regularly interact with students, and each individual or entity under contract with the District to perform any service involving regular interaction with students at the District, and will be posted on campus and on the District website.